Help me understand the potential name change

 Because of this, Queensland follows strict place naming guidelines and processes.
 Place naming is primarily the responsibility of the Department of Resources which administers the Place Names Act 1994.

-Place Names are also playing an increasing role in the recognition of Aboriginal Peoples and Torres Strait Islander People’s culture and history.
+Place Names are also recognise for their value in supporting culture and heritage, including that of Aboriginal Peoples and Torres Strait Islander People’s.

 Help me give feedback